anurudha07/NoteForge/README.md

 ```

-#Note: Projects are hosted on Render free tier, which may take up to 50 seconds
+-------- # Note:   Projects are hosted on Render free tier, which may take up to 50 seconds
-       to load initially due to server cold start.
+          to load initially due to server cold start. --------

 ✨ Features -----